Engineering Technology Course Descriptions

 ETEC 180: Polymer Technology

 Credits: 5.0Course provides an overview of thermoset and thermoplastic polymers.
-Topics include chemical composition, physical properties, deformation, mechanical behavior, fabrication, and processing and manufacturing of polymers.
-Prerequisite(s): Placement in MATH 087 or ETEC 150 or concurrent enrollment.
+Topics include chemical composition, physical properties, deformation, mechanical behavior, fabrication, processing and manufacturing of polymers.
+Prerequisite(s): Placement in MATH 87.

 Course Level Objectives